docker-hy/docker-hy.github.io/data/part-1/section-5.md

 hidden: false
 ---

+Let us get back to youtube downloader.
+It works yes, but it is quite laborous to get the download videos to the host machine.

-We can use volumes to make it easier to store the downloads outside the containers ephemeral storage.
-With **bind mount** we can mount a file or directory from our own machine into the container.
-Let's start another container with `-v` option, that requires an absolute path.
+We can use Docker [volumes](https://docs.docker.com/storage/volumes/) to make it easier to store the downloads outside the containers ephemeral storage.
+With [bind mount](https://docs.docker.com/storage/bind-mounts/) we can mount a file or directory from our own machine (the host machine) into the container.

+Let's start a container with `-v` option, that requires an absolute path.
 We mount our current folder as `/mydir` in our container, overwriting everything that we have put in that folder in our Dockerfile.

 ```console
 $ docker run -v "$(pwd):/mydir" youtube-dl https://imgur.com/JY5tHqr